amlocati/rick-and-morty/README.md

 # rick-and-morty
-This repository is for creating a project that models Rick's portal gun from Rick and Morty.
+This repository is for creating a project inspired by Rick and Morty.

 ![Rick and Morty Portal](https://media.giphy.com/media/8gWrk3QZrjF1C/giphy.gif)